aleen42/PersonalWiki/post/auto_deployed_gitbook_projects/auto_deployed_gitbook_projects.md

 );
 ```

-The log has apparently shown that this process costs around 10 seconds in average to render one page each time. **TOO LONG**, but **NEEDED**!
+The log has apparently shown that this process costs around 10 seconds on average to render one page each time. **TOO LONG**, but **NEEDED**!
 Why?
 Because most GitBook projects have used many types of plugins to extend features of its page like searching, sharing, indexing title, and so on.
 In all these plugins, the hook function like `page`, `page:before`, `page:after` will be called in this process.
 It means that some complicated plugins will always become the "Culprits" for its long processing.

-Since I have no choice to work around this problem, I may need to reduce overhead of building in another way: Only build specific pages each time.
+Since I have no choice to work around this problem, I may need to reduce the overhead of building in another way: Only build specific pages each time.

-A project will always be updated with several files during each commit, and other files should be same with previous one before.
-Therefore, in order to shorten each building time, I may need to change GitBook.
+A project will always be updated with several files during each commit, and other files should be the same as the previous one before.
+Therefore, to shorten each building time, I may need to change GitBook.

 #### Stop Cleaning Up

-GitBook cleans up all files in output folder before building, so the first step is to change it to only clean pages that is not included in the summary within current commit.
+GitBook cleans up all files in the output folder before building, so the first step is to change it to only clean pages that are not included in the summary within the current commit.

 *Note that: `gitbook` folder should not be considered*

 ```js
 /** gitbook/lib/output/generateBook.js */
 function generateBook(generator, book, options) {